In 1997 the leaders of Fellowship Evangelical Free Church in Knoxville did three amazing things:

 After a season of prayer, they determined the best way to reach more people with the Good News of Jesus Christ was to start another EFCA church on the growing western edge of Knoxville, about 20 minutes from their door.
 So they raised some money, they recruited a guy named Brad Brinson who was pastoring a church in California and they gave him the freedom to “steal” people away from their church.

 With seventy people from Fellowship Church and another seventy people gathered from the community who had no church home, Two Rivers Church was born.
 The church met at Farragut High School for eight years, and in December 2006, Two Rivers moved a rapidly growing congregation to our current location at Dixie Lee Junction on the county lines of Knox and Loudon.

-Over the years Two Rivers Church has grown in size and in depth with church plants in South Florida and Chattanooga, TN, and a 2017 campus launch in Roane County, TN.
-Our vision to multiply continues as plans are underway to launch a third campus in the Bearden area of Knoxville in the very near future.
+Over the years Two Rivers Church has grown in size and in depth with church plants in South Florida and Chattanooga, TN and a 2017 campus launch in Roane County, TN.
+Our vision to multiply continues as we launched a third campus in the Bearden area just west of Knoxville in February of 2020.
 Two Rivers has seen God expand the church’s influence to many parts of the community, and the world, and we will continue to multiply healthy churches and impact our communities with the Word and Spirit of God.